GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 Communication Protocols:
 - All parts of collaboration, including idea sharing, progress updates, coding updates, and meeting arrangements, are made through Slack.
+- The group meets each Monday and Wednesday, and as necessary on Slack.

 #### DataTools:
 1. Python 3.7 libraries: Twython, Tweety library, sklearn